-Contrast that to government agencies, who are rarely allowed to engage in common-sense thinking for the public and instead have to be reflexively cautious, like in that same romaine lettuce issue by recommending that Americans throw out all of it two weeks after people got ill.
+Contrast that to government agencies, who are rarely allowed to engage in common-sense thinking for the public and instead have to be reflexively cautious, like with that same romaine lettuce issue by recommending that Americans throw out all of it two weeks after people got ill.
 (2) The CDC is rarely allowed to state what they really think about corporate media's desire to promote nonsense like Hari's so after multiple committee layers got through with a response the best they offered was “This outbreak strain of E. coli does not appear to be resistant to antibiotics” while FDA was a little more dismissive, stating, “these pathogens have existed for millions of years and are not new superbugs.”

 What the science community wanted to do was loudly yell that she shouldn't be on television unless it's in an infomercial for all the products she hawks on her website.

 You don't treat E. coli O157 infections with antibiotics so it is impossible that modern medicine caused lettuce to be recalled.

 And Freedom of Information Act requests wouldn't add much more than official statements, everyone knows by now that official government email accounts don't discuss anything interesting.
 But academic email records still do.(3) University of California-Irvine's Bruce Blumberg, for example, who is so shady he got a FOIA because of his involvement with the Russian propaganda group Factor GMO, clearly thinks little of Mom's Across America activist Zen Honeycutt, even though she's on his side against GMOs, saying "she is batshit crazy."